moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 Feature flags can be set on a GitLab instance through the [feature flag API](https://docs.gitlab.com/ee/api/features.html), or through the Rails console.

-- Chatops triggers a pipeline in Tissue.
+- ChatOps triggers a pipeline in Tissue.
 - Tissue can then trigger API calls to each cell itself, or it can call Instrumentor to set the feature flags.
 - Instrumentor has access to the toolbox pod for each cell, and the feature flag